 In January 2022, we entered into a ground lease and master flex-lease agreement with a wholly-owned subsidiary of UHS to develop, construct and own the real property of Sierra Medical Plaza I, an MOB located in Reno, Nevada, consisting of approximately 86,000 rentable square feet.
 This MOB is located on the campus of the Northern Nevada Sierra Medical Center, a newly constructed hospital that is owned and operated by a wholly-owned subsidiary of UHS, which was completed and opened during April of 2022.
 Construction of this MOB, for which we engaged a non-related third party to act as construction manager, commenced in January, 2022, and was substantially completed in March, 2023.
-The cost of the MOB is estimated to be approximately \$34.6 million, approximately \$22.3 million of which was incurred as of March 31, 2023.
-The master flex lease agreement in connection with this building, which commenced in March, 2023, is for approximately 68% of the rentable square feet of the MOB at an initial minimum rent of \$1.3 million annually, and is subject to reduction based upon the execution of third-party leases.
-Additionally, during the three months ended March 31, 2023, the ground lease for this property commenced and a right-of-use asset and lease liability was recorded in connection with this lease.
+The aggregate cost of the MOB is estimated to be approximately \$35 million, approximately \$24 million of which was incurred as of June 30, 2023.
+The master flex lease agreement in connection with this building, which commenced in March, 2023 and has a ten-year term scheduled to expire on March 31, 2033, covers approximately 68% of the rentable square feet of the MOB at an initial minimum rent of \$1.3 million annually, plus a pro-rata share of the common area maintenance expenses.
+The master flex lease agreement is subject to reduction based upon the execution of third-party leases.
+Additionally, the ground lease for this property commenced and a right-of-use asset and lease liability was recorded in connection with this lease during the first quarter of 2023.